IBD medications and their impact on pregnancy

 Antibiotics

 Many doctors use antibiotics to treat infections, pouchitis and some fistulas.
 We recommend avoiding ciprofloxacin, but instead using short courses of metronidazole (Flagyl) and Augmentin when necessary.
-For women who develop C. difficile infection, vancomycin is recommended.
+For women who develop C. difficile infection, oral vancomycin is recommended.

 Steroids